onsip/sipjs.com/content/api/devel.md

 ---
-title: SIP.js
+title: SIP.js | devel
 ---

 # Overview

-This describes the resources that make up the SIP WebRTC Library created by OnSIP - SIP.js.
+SIP.js is a full-featured SIP stack written in JavaScript.
+With SIP.js, you can harness the power of WebRTC to build audio, video, and realtime data into your application.
+SIP.js is fast, lightweight, and easy to use.

-SIP.js is a simple to use JavaScript library which leverages latest developments in [SIP](http://tools.ietf.org/html/rfc3261) and [WebRTC](http://www.webrtc.org/) to provide a fully featured SIP endpoint in any website.
-With SIP.js any website can get Real Time Communications features using audio, video and more with just a few lines of code.
+To get up and running fast, check out our [getting started guides](/guides/).

 * TOC
 {:toc}